 - Application processing time may take up to two weeks for final confirmation.

 - The first rotation for the 2017-2018 academic year will be available starting Monday, April 3, 2017.

 Incomplete applications will not be processed.
 Availability of electives cannot be confirmed by telephone.
 Students are instructed not to call or email individual departments or faculty.
 All elective requests must be scheduled through VSAS.

 There is a non-refundable application processing fee of $250.00.The processing fee is due as soon as your application is approved and a clerkship has been scheduled.
 Checks should be made payable to Valley Children’s Healthcare.
 Please write the applicant’s name on the memo line of the check.
 If the processing fee is not received within two weeks, the elective will be cancelled.
 Please note that housing requests will be confirmed upon receipt of the processing fee.
 Processing fees are non-refundable and are required for each elective being requested.

 Confirmation of Request

-Students will be notified by the medical student coordinator through VSAS within 4 weeks if space is available.
+Students will be notified by the medical student coordinator through VSAS within two weeks if space is available.

-All visiting students must attend orientation prior to start of any elective clerkship.
-The Medical Education Office will notify you of your scheduled orientation date once accepted into the clerkship.
-Orientation is mandatory and you will not be able to report to a scheduled clerkship without attending your orientation session.
+All visiting students must attend orientation at 8:00 am on the first day of any elective.
+Orientation is mandatory and you will not be able to report to a scheduled elective without attending your session.

 Medical Education Department